 Some severely abusive tactics (such as stalking, hacking, and threats) may be considered a federal crime.
 If you are experiencing severe online abuse, you may decide to report these incidents to local law enforcement and to the federal government.
 Here is a rundown of different categories of cyber crime and which federal agency to contact.
 You can report these crimes to your local FBI field office and/or the FBI’s Internet Crime Complaint Center (IC3).
 The IC3 can review a complaint and refer it to the appropriate law enforcement agency.
 However, one of the main purposes for the IC3 is for federal law enforcers to monitor trends and repeat offenders.

-Keep in mind, however, that federal law enforcement only opens cases for extreme cybercrimes.
+Keep in mind, however, that federal law enforcement only opens cases for extreme cyber crimes.
 In fact, they often do not respond to IC3 complaints.
 Cyberstalking cases require very extreme and ongoing harm to the victims for federal intervention.
 Rarely will they take cases involving a retaliatory intimate partner, for example, unless local law enforcement has given up.

-Key Federal Criminal Laws
+Key Criminal Laws in the U.S.

 At the federal level, there are laws specifically focused on cyber crimes, including cyberstalking, interstate cyber threats and extortion, harassing or threatening a person via a telecommunications device, computer hacking, and identity theft.
 All of these are outlined in the table below.